Join our Summer Reading Program!

 Challenge

 Read (or be read to) at least 20 minutes a day for as many days as you can!
-Also, complete summer activities to collect a full set of trading cards.
+Also, complete summer activities to collect a full set of pin buttons!

 How to Play